mohamuhsin/meal-maker/README.md

 **5.** To safely reassign the two menu properties, we can add setters that type check the values being assigned.

 Below the properties, use the set keyword to create a meal setter method with mealToCheck as a parameter.
 Leave the function body empty for now.

+**6.**
+In the body of the setter method, create an if statement that checks if mealToCheck is a string.
+If it is, return the object’s _meal property with mealToCheck assigned as the value.